watson-developer-cloud/speech-javascript-sdk/README.md

 Allows you to easily add voice recognition to any web app with minimal code.

 **Warning** This is alpha software and will likely see major API changes.
-It doesn't even correspond to the proposed API currently.
+It may not even conform to the documented API at times.

 See several examples at https://github.com/watson-developer-cloud/speech-javascript-sdk/tree/master/examples